amaysingh13/30-Days-of-Cloud/README.md

 # 30-Days-of-Cloud

-This repository is to provide solution for the challenge labs of Google 30 days program for both the tracks.
+This repository is to provide the solutions for the challenge labs of Google 30 days Cloud Program for both the tracks.